-- a) Employees in this appointment type would not be entitled to step increases. - b) Employees in this appointment type may bid on any posted vacancy pursuant to Article 17.04 #4. - c) An employee holding this appointment type who becomes a permanent employee in the same classification, will be credited with their time served, but no more than one-half (1/2) of the length of the probationary period for that classification. - d) Employees in this appointment type will not accrue seniority credits; however, time worked in this appointment type shall be counted as bargaining unit seniority in accordance with Article 16 if the employee becomes a permanent employee.
+- b) Employees in this appointment type may bid on any posted vacancy pursuant to Article 17.04 #4. - c) An employee holding this appointment type who becomes a permanent employee in the same classification, will be credited with their time served, but no more than one-half (1/2) of the length of the probationary period for that classification.

-- e) An employee in this appointment type would be a member of the bargaining unit for the period of the appointment only. - f) In the event of a layoff or in order to avoid a layoff, appointments of this type may be terminated prior to the end of the appointment period.
+- d) Employees in this appointment type will not accrue seniority credits; however, time worked in this appointment type shall be counted as bargaining unit seniority in accordance with Article 16 if the employee becomes a permanent employee. - e) An employee in this appointment type would be a member of the bargaining unit for the period of the appointment only. - f) In the event of a layoff or in order to avoid a layoff, appointments of this type may be terminated prior to the end of the appointment period.
 Additionally, employees in these appointments will be terminated before any full or part-time permanent employee in the same classification is laid off.
-Employees in this appointment type will not have recall rights per Article 18. - Employees in this appointment type have restricted rights g) under Article 13.
+Employees in this appointment type will not have recall rights per Article 18. - g) Employees in this appointment type have restricted rights under Article 13.
 Specifically, they do not have a right to a fixed schedule, established number of minimum or maximum hours of work, or guaranteed number of weekend days off.
 However, when possible and if known, the Department will attempt to identify the days that an ETA will work based on the known requested scheduled days off of other employees.
 These employees do not have a right to any shift, work location, days off or week end selection.
 Additionally, they do not have the protections regarding reassignments and will be reassigned according to operational need.
-They do not have the right to grieve if not offered overtime and are not eligible for call-back, report-back pay, report pay, stand-by pay, or Emergency Leave. - h) Employees in this appointment type do not have the right to any pay supplements including but not limited to shift differential or hazard duty. - i) Employees in this appointment type will not receive holiday pay or premium pay for work on a holiday unless they have been assigned a full-time schedule and/or work at least thirty-two (32) hours (excluding the actual holiday) during the week that includes a holiday, and must work the scheduled day before and the scheduled day following the holiday. - j) Employees in this appointment type are not eligible to receive any paid leave provided in Article 30; except that if the employee is scheduled to work forty (40) hours they may receive bereavement leave for the death of spouse, parent or child.
+They do not have the right to grieve if not offered overtime and are not eligible for call-back, report-back pay, report pay, stand-by pay, or Emergency Leave. - h) Employees in this appointment type do not have the right to any pay supplements including but not limited to shift differential or hazard duty. - i) Employees in this appointment type will not receive holiday pay or premium pay for work on a holiday unless they have been assigned a full-time schedule and/or work at least thirty-two (32) hours (excluding the actual holiday) during the week that includes a holiday, and must work the scheduled day before and the scheduled day following the holiday. - j) Employees in this appointment type are not eligible to receive any paid leave provided in Article 30; except that if the employee is scheduled to work forty (40) hours they